itsrosalyn/ICT105-TechTitans-MVP/docs/customer-discovery-summary.md

 ## Decision for Next Lab

-**Continue with same problem direction**
+☑ Continue with same problem direction

 ## Updated Problem Statement

 ICT students and lecturers at Rangsit University rely on manual or semi-digital attendance methods that consume lecture time, increase lecturer workload, and allow proxy attendance.
 These methods do not provide reliable real-time attendance tracking, creating inefficiencies and reducing the accuracy of attendance records.
 A faster and more secure attendance process is needed to improve classroom management and attendance reliability.

-## Weak Evidence or Unclear Findings

-There is limited evidence regarding whether all lecturers would adopt a QR-code-based solution.
-Some concerns were raised about internet connectivity and preventing proxy attendance.

-## What We Must Revise

-Further investigate security and anti-proxy attendance features.
-Collect more feedback from lecturers regarding system adoption and usability.

-## Decision for Next Lab

-☑ Continue with same problem direction

-## Updated Problem Statement

-University lecturers spend valuable teaching time taking attendance manually through paper sign-in sheets, roll calls, or spreadsheets.
-These methods can be time-consuming, prone to recording errors, and difficult to manage.
-Students and lecturers need a faster and more accurate way to record and track attendance while minimizing disruption to classroom activities.